Sharannya340/the-walking-hand/README.md

 **Response:**
 `[We learned that designing for play does not require complexity, but clarity and immediacy.
 The most effective interactions are those that communicate their function intuitively and respond without delay.
 The project reinforced the value of restraint- by limiting inputs and removing unnecessary layers, the experience became more focused and impactful.
 Iteration proved essential in refining, not just functionality, but the emotional response elicited by the object.]`

+NEW-
+`[We learned the importance of simplicity, clarity, and user interaction in design.
+We learned hwo to deal with adversity and last minute mishaps, and how to overcome them.]`

 ## 19.4 If You Had One More Week
 What would you improve next?

 **Response:**
 `[Improvising the user experience, and creating an even cooler prank stages and atmosphere.]`

+NEW-
+`[We would have integrated more elements like neopixels or buzzers as part of the experience.
+We would have added levels to the game, like easy, medium and hard.
+We would have integrated a variety of songs for the players to choos from.
+We would have added more complexity and improved the presentation of the entire project.]`

 ---